GeorgiadisK97/Automated_Greenhouse/README.md

 Controlling and monitoring a self-sustainable greenhouse using a custom website.

-## Future development

-The current greenhouse consists of a couple of sensors and acruators.
-It represents the base of a scalable construction.

 ## Materials used

 1x DHT11 sensor for measuring the inside temperature.